GeoSmartCity-CIP/gsc-client/README.md

 The development of gsc.js is part-funded by the European Commission through the GeoSmartCity project.

 ## Licence
-*gsc.js* is free software, and may be redistributed under the MIT-LICENSE.
+*gsc.js* is free software, and may be redistributed under the EUPL v.1.1 LICENSE.